 I have to admit, this is a feature I’ve only just started using.
 In some ways, I wished I had played around with it when I was learning Rank Tracker as it’s a pretty cool feature.

 You can easily create Keyword Groups of keywords you’re targeting, allowing you to see how you’re performing by topic/niche or blog vs product pages, for example.

-As I said, I haven’t used this feature much and is something I will go back and apply to my main websites as I can see how powerful it is.
+As I said, I haven’t used this feature much.
+But, it is something I will go back and apply to my main websites as I can see how powerful it is.
 It does show a ton of data, so don’t be alarmed if you go down the rabbit hole and spend hours playing with the data it shows.

-I’d advise picking two or three KPIs to monitor in this section and focus on improving them over getting lost in the data.
+I’d advise picking two or three KPIs to monitor in this section.
+Focus on improving them over getting lost in the data.

 #4 Keyword research options

 There are 10 methods for generating keyword ideas out of the box using Rank Tracker.
 And rather than covering all of them here as that would be a lengthy discussion, I’m going to show you my favorites.